terrianx/portfolio/README.md

 ## Website Pages

 ### Home - [Link](https://terrianx.netlify.app/)
-* Features a header section with image randomizer
+* Features a splash section with image randomizer
   * Click on the image to change
   * All accent colors change on click
 * Internal and external links to other pages and social media